A development company or a freelance developer – whom should you hire for your project? This article will sort things out and help you make your mind

 Because no one likes to return to the job once completed.

 Exceeding the initial budget in the process of development

 Startups with little experience in web development may underestimate the costs needed to build a website.
-Although it is hardly possible to calculate the project budget to the last cent from the very beginning, sometimes your expenses can go over the top.
+Although it is impossible to calculate the project budget to the last cent from the beginning, sometimes your expenses can go over the top.

 This problem is usually related to scope creeping and big changes to the project made by the client too late in the process.
 Wishing to please the customer or being unable to reject additional requirements, you risk causing harm to the project.